contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 How does the reform affect my ERP?

 Multiple impacts.
-NF-e 5.0 carries new fields for IBS, CBS, and Selective Tax — mandatory January 2026.
+NF-e under NT 2025.002 carries new fields for IBS, CBS, and Selective Tax — with the new fields phasing into mandatory validation over H2 2026.
 During the 2026-2032 transition, the ERP must handle both legacy taxes (ICMS, ISS, PIS, COFINS) and new taxes (IBS, CBS) in parallel.
 International ERPs (SAP, Oracle, Microsoft Dynamics) require Brazilian localization layer updates; Brazilian ERPs (Senior, Sankhya, Totvs) are releasing reform-compliant modules.
 Implementation cost is material — companies should be planning the ERP update path now, not in 2027.

 What is the Decisão Simples 2027?